Shlucus/BLE-Bloodhound/README.md

  - `−100 dBm` → barely detectable

 For more info on how it works, visit the ressource page for a more detailed explanation.

+## What are its use-cases?
+The BLE Bloodhound was designed for the following 3 main ideas:
+ 1. **Use in Law Enforcment** (retrieving stolen or evidential devices, and rescue)
+ 2. **IT and Cybersecurity Professionals testing their infrastructure.**
+ 3. **Help detect cheating in education systems** (i.e. written, closed book exams).

+ That said, its usage **MUST be used in ethical situations only**.
+Failure to do so can lead to problems with your local authorities.
+For more information on usage and guidelines, visit ...